Portrait of Ellen Augusta Smith (b. ca. 1847)

 Mark(s):No watermark noted.

-Inscription(s):In black ink in flourished, forward-slanting script in the lower margin is: "Ellen Augusta Smith/Aged 2 Years . . . .
-1849".
+Inscription(s):In black ink in flourished, forward-slanting script in the lower margin is: "Ellen Augusta Smith/2 yrs. old".
 No inscriptions were found on the back.
-No watermarks were found on the two sheets of laid paper placed loosely between the primary support and the wooden backboard, although one of these sheets should be examined more closely.
+No watermark was found on laid paper placed loosely between the primary support and the wooden backboard.